Major and Career Exploration

 Majors and careers

-Learn about typical career areas and types of employers that hire people with each major, as well as strategies to make you a more marketable candidate.
+- Visit whatcanidowiththismajor.com to match your major to career areas and types of employers, and learn strategies to make you a more marketable candidate.

-First, learn about theand how Hamline Plan classes align with skills expected of graduates in the workplace.
+First, learn about the Career Ready Competencies (PDF) and how Hamline Plan classes align with skills expected of graduates in the workplace.

 Then, find your major to learn how your classes are building your Career Ready Competencies, get suggestions for how to expand your skills outside the classroom, and see what future career pathways you could pursue.

-Use the Career Readiness reflection sheet (make a copy and save to your Google Drive) to showcase how your courses, jobs/internships, and other experiences are helping you become career-ready.
+Use the Career Ready Reflection Sheet (Google Doc) (make a copy and save to your Google Drive) to showcase how your courses, jobs/internships, and other experiences are helping you become career-ready.

 Career and personality assessments

 The Career Development Center (CDC) offers two assessments to help students discover where their interests overlap with their strengths in the context of majors and career fields.
-At no extra cost, students can take the Myers-Briggs Type Indicator® (MBTI®) and/or the Strong Interest Inventory (SII) assessments.
+At no extra cost, students can take the Myers-Briggs Type Indicator® (MBTI®) (youtube.com) and/or the Strong Interest Inventory (youtube.com) assessments.

 - How do you direct and receive energy: By focusing on the outside world, interacting with people, and taking action; or by focusing on your inner world and reflecting on ideas, memories, and experiences?